National Museum of Tanzania: National Natural History Museum

 The National Natural History Museum in Arusha, open since 1987, is located in Arusha, in Boma Road.
 It has two permanent exhibits, respectively on human evolution and entomology.

 Arusha Declaration Museum

 The Arusha Declaration Museum, open since 1977, is located in Arusha, in Kaloleni Road.
 It displays documents on the colonial history of Tanzania, the fight for independence, and the Arusha Declaration where the first Tanzanian president Julius Nyerere outlined his political vision.

 Nyerere Museum

 The Mwalimu Julius K. Nyerere Memorial Museum, or Nyerere Museum for short, was established in the year 1999.
 It is located in Butiama, where Tanzania's first president Julius Nyerere was born and was buried.
 The museum display items related to Nyerere's personal and political life.

+Dr. Rashid M. Kawawa Memorial Museum

+This museum in Songea is dedicated to the first Prime Minister of the United Republic of Tanzania, Rashid Mfaume Kawawa.
+It was officially opened on 27 February 2017 and displays documents from his personal and political life.

+Majimaji Memorial Museum

+The memorial museum in Songea commemorates the resistance fighters against German colonial troops and other victims of the Maji Maji War between 1905 and 1907.
+Historians estimate the number of deaths during this war at up to 300,000.
+The museum was opened in 1980 on the site where 67 Africans were hanged and buried in a mass grave on 27 February 1906.

+A memorial service is held at the site on each anniversary.
+At the end of October 2023, German Federal President Frank-Walter Steinmeier visited the museum and asked for forgiveness for the acts of violence committed during German colonial rule.
+He also said that the skulls of resistance fighters who were killed and brought to Germany as trophies would be returned.